Hyperbolic contact symplectic lifts: Contact symplectic lifts

 \subsection{Local contact symplectic coordinates}

-We want to provide a local description of contact symplectic lifts.
-Locally, every principal bundle is trivial. \begin{definition} A contact symplectic lift $(M, V, v, S, \omega)$ is \emph{trivialized} if \begin{itemize} \item $M=S\times\mathbb{C}$ is a holomorphically trivial principal bundle and \item writing points of $M$ as $m=(x,y)$, the bundle map is $\pi(x,y)=x$ and \item the bundle action is translation in $y$, so the Reeb vector field is $v=\partial_y$. \end{itemize} A contact symplectic lift $(M, V, v, S, \omega)$ is \emph{trivial} if it admits a \emph{trivialization}, {\sl i.e.}{} a biholomorphism of $M$ to a trivialized contact symplectic lift, matching up the principal $\C$-actions, and hence matching up the Reeb vector fields. \end{definition} \begin{definition} Take a holomorphic symplectic manifold $(S,\omega)$.
-A \emph{holomorphic symplectic potential} is a holomorphic $1$-form $\nu$ on $S$ with $d\nu=\omega$. \end{definition} \begin{definition} Take a contact symplectic lift $(M,V,v,S,\omega)$ and suppose $\nu$ is a holomorphic symplectic potential.
-The contact symplectic lift is \emph{$\nu$-fit} if the bundle $M\to S$ admits a trivialization in which, using the notation of Definition~\ref{definition:trivial}, the contact form $\xi$ on $M$ associated to the Reeb vector field $v=\partial_y$ is $\xi=dy-\pi^*\nu$.
-A contact symplectic lift $(M,V,v,S,\omega)$ is \emph{fit} if it is $\nu$-fit for some holomorphic symplectic potential $\nu$. \end{definition}

-Note that, the choice of different holomorphic symplectic potential might bring to different trivializations.
-However we have the following (preliminary) result:
+We prove a Darboux theorem for contact symplectic lifts: a local normal form. \begin{definition} A contact symplectic lift $(M, V, v, S, \omega)$ is \emph{trivialised} if \begin{itemize} \item $M=S\times\C$ as a holomorphically trivial principal $\C$-bundle and \item the bundle map is $\pi(x,y)=x$ for $(x,y)\in S\times\C$ and \item the bundle action is translation in $y$, so $v=\partial_y$. \end{itemize} A contact symplectic lift $(M, V, v, S, \omega)$ is \emph{trivial} if it admits a \emph{trivialisation}, \ie an isomorphism with a trivialised contact symplectic lift.
+In other words, by isomorphisms of the contact manifolds, and of the symplectic manifolds, we match the principal $\C$-actions and the Reeb vector fields. \end{definition} \begin{definition} Take a holomorphic symplectic manifold $(S,\omega)$.
+A \emph{holomorphic symplectic potential} is a holomorphic $1$-form $\nu$ on $S$ with $d\nu=\omega$. \end{definition} \begin{definition} Let $(M,V,v,S,\omega)$ be a contact symplectic lift with holomorphic symplectic potential $\nu$.
+The contact symplectic lift is \emph{$\nu$-fit} if the bundle $M\to S$ admits a trivialisation in which, in the notation of Definition~\ref{definition:trivial}, the contact form $\xi$ on $M$ associated to the Reeb vector field $v=\partial_y$ is $\xi=dy+\pi^*\nu$.
+A contact symplectic lift $(M,V,v,S,\omega)$ is \emph{fit} if it is $\nu$-fit for some holomorphic symplectic potential $\nu$. \end{definition} Different holomorphic symplectic potentials may yield different trivialisations.
+However we have the following preliminary result: \begin{lemma}[Independence of potential] Take a contact symplectic lift $(M,V,v,S,\omega)$ and two holomorphic symplectic potentials $\nu$ and $\nu'$.
+Suppose that $H^1(S,\C)=0$.
+Then the contact symplectic lift is $\nu$-fit if and only if it is $\nu'$-fit. \end{lemma} \begin{proof} As $d\nu=d\nu'=\omega$, $d(\nu'-\nu)=0$.
+But $H^1(S,\C)=0$ so $\nu'=\nu+dh$ for some $C^\infty$ function $h\colon S\to\C$.
+As $dh=\nu'-\nu$ is $(1,0)$, $h$ is holomorphic.
+Write $\xi=dy+\pi^*\nu$ and set $y'(x,y):=y-h(x)$; check that